Karen Fladset: 1980s

+In 1975 to 1976 she was the assistant coach on the Norwegian national team under Frode Kyvåg.

 Fladset became head coach for the national team from 1982, coaching the team to the 1982 World Women's Handball competition in Hungary.
 They placed seventh, the best performance to date of the team.
 The team lost to East Germany and Hungary, won against United States, Congo, Bulgaria and West Germany, and played even with Romania.
 At the qualification tournament in Poland in 1983 the Norway team failed to qualify for the 1984 Olympics.
 Fladset resigned as coach for the national team, and Sven-Tore Jacobsen took over in 1984, after a short period with Vinko Kandija as head coach.
 During the 1980s she was coach for the clubs Vestar, Refstad, Bækkelaget and Toten.
 Fladset was among the first coaches to introduce weight training for women.
 She increased the amount of training activity compared to earlier practice, and she focused on developing handball into a faster and more technical sport.

 Fladset has worked as a teacher at the Norwegian School of Sport Sciences and at the Lambertseter secondary school.
 From 1985 she was an expert commentator for the Norwegian Broadcasting Corporation during handball championships, often together with radio sports reporter Unni Anisdahl.

 Fladset is regarded as having had significant influence on improvement of Norway women's handball, as a long-term player, coach and commentator, including her role as coach for Marit Breivik, later successful head coach for the national team.
 In 1999 she was awarded the Handball Statuette by the Norwegian Handball Federation.
 In 2010, she was among the nominated for the award Egebergs Ærespris, for her achievements in team handball and athletics.